seb54000/tpcs-workstations/README.md

 export TF_VAR_token_gdrive="************"
 ```

-:warning: IMPORTANT : Then you'll have to edit the cloudinit/users.json file to put the name of the students to affect them a vm number and a user that will be available through the docs vm.

 :warning: IMPORTANT : Review the list of files you want to be downloaded from Gdrive and become available on the docs servers
 - It is at the end of the variables.tf file - look for `tpiac_docs_file_list` and `tpkube_docs_file_list`
 - IMPORTANT : the files need to be in pdf format (otherwise the gdrive query won't find them)